devrel-workshop/101-AI-and-py/README.md

 ## Welcome to the 101 lab source to discover Python and Artificial Intelligence.

-### What do you find in this repository?

-A [JupyterLab Notebook](./docs/00-notebook.md) to do transfer learning of YOLOv8 model to play to the game Rock/Paper/Scissors.
-A [Python application](./docs/01-training.md) to train the model on a large dataset and GPU.
-A [Python application](./docs/02-application.md) to use the model and play to Rock/Paper/Scissors.

 ### Getting started

 When you launch the Gitpod instance on this repository you will prompt to enter a password for use _attendee_: `Enter host password for user 'attendee':`.